pollfish/docs/offerwall.md

 <h3>6.
 Open/Show the Offerwall</h3>

-If a user chose to get into the Offerwall (though your custom prompt for example) you should call Pollfish show function in order to open Pollfish survey panel to the user, to start completing surveys.
+If a user chose to get into the Offerwall (by clicking on your custom prompt for example) you should call Pollfish show function in order to open Pollfish survey panel to the user, to start completing surveys.

 <h3>7.
-Register & Listen for local Pollfish Survey Completed notifications</h3>
+Register & Listen for local Pollfish Survey Completed notifications (optional)</h3>

 You can register and listen for Pollfish survey completed notifications/listener.
 Through the Survey Completed notification, you can easily find more detailed information on each survey completed including: